shihao-wen/Udacity-DSND/Experimental Design & Recommandations/IBM Recommendation System Project/README.md

 ### V. Matrix Factorization

 Finally, you will complete a machine learning approach to building recommendations.
 Using the user-item interactions, you will build out a matrix decomposition.
-Using your decomposition, you will get an idea of how well you can predict new articles an individual might interact with (spoiler alert - it isn't great).
+Using your decomposition, you will get an idea of how well you can predict new articles an individual might interact with.
 You will finally discuss which methods you might use moving forward, and how you might test how well your recommendations are working for engaging users.

 ### VI.
 Extras & Concluding (EXTRA - NOT REQUIRED)